tabularelf/Lens/README.md

 Camera Constructor wrapper for GameMaker Studio 2.3.2+.

 This is just a drop in for most of the `camera_*` functions presented in GameMaker Studio 2 as methods via a constructor, as `.camelCase()`.
-<pr>It also outright removes having to supply a cameraID for every method.
+It also outright removes having to supply a cameraID for every method.
 Leaving it down to just providing the arguments.
-<pr>Most of the methods are chainable as well.
+<br>Most of the methods are chainable as well.

 ## Use case:
 ```gml